Transportation & Infrastructure

 SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, Public Law 109-59)

-In 2005, DeFazio served as the ranking Democrat on the Highways Subcommittee where he helped negotiate a five-year federal highway and transit spending bill called SAFETEA-LU.
+In 2005, DeFazio served as the ranking Democrat on the Subcommittee on Highways and Transit where he helped negotiate a five-year federal highway and transit spending bill called SAFETEA-LU.
 Under the bill DeFazio secured a total of $2.7 billion for Oregon.

 Of those funds, DeFazio was able to boost the amount of highway formula funds Oregon received by $510 million over the previous bill for a total of $2.21 billion.
-He also secured $297.2 million in transit formula funding, and another $200 million to repair Oregon's bridges—$160 million of which was used for the reconstruction of crumbling bridges along I-5, and another $40 million was used for reconstruction of bridges across Oregon.
+He also secured $297.2 million in transit formula funding, and another $200 million to repair Oregon's bridges—$160 million was used for the reconstruction of crumbling bridges along I-5 and $40 million was used for reconstruction of bridges across Oregon.

 Restoration of the Coos Bay Rail Line

 The Coos Bay Rail Line was embargoed by the Central Oregon and Pacific Railroad (CORP), a subsidiary of Fortress/RailAmerica, in September 2007.
 The embargo resulted in the loss of hundreds of jobs and negatively impacted businesses in Southwest Oregon.
 Once CORP embargoed the Coos Bay Rail Line, DeFazio worked tirelessly with the Port of Coos Bay, and state, and local shippers to get the line reopened.